Tuning Guide

 Pull-based scheduling works in a similar way to Apache Spark and push-based scheduling can result in lower latency.

-The scheduling policy can be specified in the --scheduler_policy parameter when starting the scheduler and executor processes.
-The default is pull-based.
+The scheduling policy can be specified in the --scheduler-policy parameter when starting the scheduler and executor processes.
+The default is pull-staged.

 Viewing Query Plans and Metrics